-The MiG-29 was designed in response to new generation of American fighters, which included the F-15 and F-16.
+The MiG-29 was designed in response to a new generation of American fighters, which included the F-15 and F-16.
 Designed as an air defense fighter, this dual-purpose aircraft also possessed a ground attack capability.
 The task of producing a “frontal” or tactical fighter for the Frontal Aviation Regiments of the Soviet Air Force went to the Mikoyan-Gurevich Design Bureau (MiG OKB).
 Employing all the technical data available about the most advanced Western aircraft, the MiG designers started working on the MiG-29 in the early 1970s, and the first prototype made its first flight on Oct.
 6, 1977.
 US reconnaissance satellites detected the new fighter in November 1977, and NATO gave it the designation “Fulcrum.”

 Production started in 1982, and deliveries to Frontal Aviation units started in 1983.
 By comparison, the USAF’s first operational F-15As arrived seven years earlier in 1976, and its F-16As entered operational service four years earlier in 1979.